damianhakert/damianhakert.github.io/source/posts/2016-05-11-gitlab-8-dot-7-dot-4-released.html.md

 ## XSS vulnerability via faulty URI scheme sanitization

-The URI scheme of user-supplied links were not being properly sanitized.
+The URI scheme of user-supplied links was not being properly sanitized.
 See [the issue][#17299] for more details.

 Thanks to [Anirudh Anand](https://hackerone.com/a0xnirudh) of [0daylabs] for